 “The theme for World Obesity Day 2022 is ‘Everybody Needs to Act’, and through this training, we are empowering health professionals to act sensitively but decisively to ensure better health outcomes for children in their adult lives.”

-The collaborative project is led by Dr. Grace O’Malley of the Obesity Research and Care Group in RCSI and Clinical Lead of the W82GO Child and Adolescent Obesity Service in CHI at Temple Street.
+The collaborative project is led by Dr. Grace O’Malley of the RCSI Obesity Research and Care Group and Clinical Lead of the W82GO Child and Adolescent Obesity Service in CHI at Temple Street.
 Collaborating with health professionals including, Professor Clodagh O’Gorman, Foundation Chair & Professor of Paediatrics, University of Limerick the project team aims to build health professional engagement and experience, to enhance knowledge, to address perceived communication barriers and low confidence, and to establish a community of practice.

 They had initially aimed to provide training for 75 health professionals through 2020.
 However, the planned deliverables were exceeded with over 1100 health professionals registered for training and over 750 hours of training completed to date.